 Or was it?
 Most people’s percent body fat has risen, dangerously so in many cases.
 Many more people have pre-diabetes, full blown diabetes, and heart disease.
 Hypertension and stoke incidence has risen, with the salt added to foods exacerbating that problem.
 Cancers have increased in frequency.
 More people are developing Alzheimer’s disease and other dementias late in life.
 Food allergy incidence has dramatically increased.
 Some of that might be due to the dangerous changes made to gluten precursors in wheat, but Dr. Richard Johnson says metabolism of fructose by cells of the intestine loosens the “tight junctions” between cells, making the digestive tract more permeable.
 That allows food molecules into the bloodstream, causing an immune response that can become an allergy.
 Autism spectrum disorder is more common, as is Attention Deficit Disorder, and may be caused by high fructose diets.
 Incidence of depression and other serious behavioral disorders has soared.
 We are told to exercise, but it doesn’t have much effect on body composition for most people.
 The causes of these diseases are discussed in the Bad section of the website.
 They are all either clearly due to toxic high sugar diets, or have a strong potential link.
-From the movie Fed Up, I also realized that the Dietary Guidelines essentially mandated the expansion of the processed food industry–manufactured food.
+From the movie Fed Up, I also realized that the Dietary Goals supporting Guidelines essentially mandated the expansion of the processed food industry–manufactured food.
 Removing fat from food and replacing it with sugar and salt is an industrial process, resulting in products that have may little to do with their agricultural sources.
-Looking at the Center for Disease Control’s Deaths and Mortality page, there were almost 2.6 million deaths in the U.S. in 2013.
+Looking at the Center for Disease Control’s Deaths and Mortality page, there were almost 2.6 million deaths in the U.S. in 2018.
 Close to 1.5 million of those deaths were due to heart disease, stroke, diabetes, Alzheimer’s disease, and cancer, diseases likely caused by high sugar diets.
 Since then, the Covid 19 pandemic has increased mortality in the U.S., but over and over it is emphasized that people with “underlying conditions” are more likely to get very sick.
 Those conditions are the ones caused by high sugar diets.